yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 helpviewer_keywords:
 - expression trees
 - debugview
-ms.openlocfilehash: ae2c75607f7b9cdc40fc5c163ce533f0472ab454
+ms.openlocfilehash: 98ceba37aa226fab68ae1c1028e2a1139b3b8e7e
-ms.sourcegitcommit: d8ebe0ee198f5d38387a80ba50f395386779334f
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 06/05/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "66689546"
+ms.locfileid: "74346877"
 ---
-# <a name="debugview-syntax"></a>`DebugView` Söz dizimi
+# <a name="debugview-syntax"></a>`DebugView` syntax

-`DebugView` Özelliği (yalnızca hata ayıklama sırasında kullanılabilir) ifade ağaçları dize işlenmesini sağlar. Çoğu söz dizimini anlamak oldukça açıktır; özel durumlar aşağıdaki bölümlerde açıklanmıştır.
+The `DebugView` property (available only when debugging) provides a string rendering of expression trees.
+Most of the syntax is fairly straightforward to understand; the special cases are described in the following sections.

-Her örneğin bir açıklama bloğu içeren ardından `DebugView`.
+Each example is followed by a comment block containing the `DebugView`.

 ## <a name="parameterexpression"></a>ParameterExpression

-<xref:System.Linq.Expressions.ParameterExpression?displayProperty=nameWithType> Değişken adlarının başında bir "$" simgesi ile görüntülenir.
+<xref:System.Linq.Expressions.ParameterExpression?displayProperty=nameWithType> variable names are displayed with a "$" symbol at the beginning.

-Parametre bir adı yoksa, otomatik olarak oluşturulmuş bir adı gibi atandıktan `$var1` veya `$var2`.
+If a parameter does not have a name, it is assigned an automatically generated name, such as `$var1` or `$var2`.

 ### <a name="examples"></a>Örnekler